 So as we give thanks for the bounties of freedom and blessings this holiday season, let’s also give thanks to the men and women of the Texas oil and natural gas industry, who play such an important role in our economy, our environment and our future.

-— Todd Staples, a former Texas Agriculture Commissioner and state senator, is president of the Texas Oil and Gas Association.
+— Todd Staples, former Texas Agriculture Commissioner and state senator, and president of the Texas Oil and Gas Association.

 This article first appeared in the Longview News-Journal here: https://www.news-journal.com/news/2016/nov/19/staples-an-energetic-thanks-for-texas-oil-and-natu/